AmyTheCute/The-Doot-Changer/README.md

 Welcome to the official page for the Doot Changer Project!
 Keep in mind that Doot Changer Twist is still in alpha and although this version is working well you should build it at risk

-**WARNING**: Doot Changer Mag is missing some files.
+**WARNING**: Doot Changer Twist is missing some files.
 Contact me at Twitter: https://twitter.com/AmyTheBun to get the files, they're unoptimized and therefore not published.
 They'll be re-designed and published very soon

 Doot Changer Mag Is well tested with bowden tools.